TSGuard: Automated User-Centric Incident Diagnosis for AI Workloads in the Cloud: System

+{\bf Recursive Search.} From the initialized root, memory, and incident description, the planning agent initiates a recursive exploration of the taxonomy, progressively refining the search space to identify the most probable root causes.
+The recursive search process integrates three tightly coupled phases: path selection (planning agent), environment interaction (execution agent), and backtracking (reflection agent), as illustrated in Figure~\ref{fig:recursive search}.

+\textit{Path Selection (Planning Agent).} This process is driven by the LLM's capabilities and guided by the taxonomy structure.
+At each search step, the planning agent selects up to three subcategories from the current traversal node, with selection criteria based on their relevance to both the incident description and verification results from the execution agent (line 8 in Algorithm~\ref{algo:taxonomy_diagnosis}).
+In \SYS, the searching strategy follows the Depth-first Search (DFS), prioritizing the most likely subcategories as initial hypotheses and invoking the execution agent for deeper exploration.
+When none of the subcategories are deemed relevant, the planning agent terminates the current branch and backtracks to evaluate alternative paths.

-{\bf Environment Interactions.} For each hypothesis proposed by the planning agent, the execution agent interacts with the physical environment by executing verification scripts and gathering additional diagnostic information, as shown in Figure~\ref{fig:recursive_search}.
-The collected information will be stored in the \SYS's memory to guide further diagnosis.
-Specifically, the planning agent relies on this information to refine its hypotheses and the reflection agent to validate current hypotheses.
-This dynamic interplay between taxonomy-driven logic and real-world observations ensures accurate and grounded diagnoses.
+\textit{Environment Interaction (Execution Agent).} For each subnode hypothesis generated by the planning agent, the execution agent interacts with the environment by running predefined verification scripts (lines 11-14 in Algorithm~\ref{algo:taxonomy_diagnosis}), collecting diagnostic data such as verification results and error logs.
+Nodes without associated scripts bypass execution, directly returning control to the planning agent.
+All collected evidences are stored at \SYS's memory, serving dual purposes: (1) guiding the planning agent's hypothesis refinement and (2) enabling the reflection agent's hypothesis validation.
+This dynamic interplay between taxonomy-driven logic and real-world interaction ensures accurate and systematic diagnoses.

-{\bf Backtracking.} If a detailed hypothesis (leaf node) is invalidated, the system retraces its steps to explore alternative branches.
-As shown in Figure~\ref{fig:recursive_search}, red arrows at leaf nodes illustrate this process.
-When a hypothesis is rejected by the reflection agent, the planning agent returns to a previously explored node and reassesses other potential paths.
-This ensures that no viable hypothesis is prematurely dismissed.

-{\bf Goal \& Termination Condition.} The diagnostic process concludes only when all feasible branches have been fully explored to ensure diagnostic completeness.
-For these valid root causes identified during the exploration (e.g., the green node with a checkmark in Figure~\ref{fig:recursive_search}), they are handed over to the conclusion agent for final summarization.
-If no root cause is identified after exhausting all branches, the system triggers the exploration pipeline to further investigate potential issues.
+\textit{Hypothesis Validation \& Backtracking (Reflection Agent).} Upon reaching a leaf node, the reflection agent synthesizes accumulated verification evidence to validate the current hypothesis (lines 3-6 in Algorithm~\ref{algo:taxonomy_diagnosis}).
+It employs LLMs to determine whether the hypothesis is valid or should be rejected.
+If the hypothesis is confirmed, \SYS returns the validated root cause.
+Otherwise, the planning agent backtracks to the parent node and explores untested branches, ensuring no viable path is prematurely excluded.